samuelxyz/drg-analysis/bom_stun.md

 * Tier 4: Weakpoint vs armor break.
 Armor break is very useful and widens your effective target pool.
 If your secondary or teammates can deal with armored enemies though, the weakpoint upgrade is another x1.2 damage and ammo efficiency boost.
 Which one is better depends on what you plan to shoot.
 * Tier 5: See next section.

-Below: Tier 1 rate of fire vs relolad speed.
+Below: Tier 1 rate of fire vs reload speed.

 ![](img/bom.png)